 A blanket ban on riding e-scooters on UK roads and cycle lanes was lifted in July 2020 to allow for trials of rented scooters covered by a motor vehicle insurance policy.

-These rental schemes, which are being run by a number of operators in towns and cities up and down the UK, are the only way you can legally ride an e-scooter in public.
+These rental schemes, which are being run by a number of operators in towns and cities up and down the UK, are currently the only way you can legally ride an e-scooter in public.

 The use of privately owned e-scooters on public roads remains illegal.